mediapills/cloud-custodian/docs/source/gcp/examples/loadbalancer-certificates-age.rst

 This example uses GCP loadbalancer-ssl-certificate resource.
 The example shows how to notify to Cloud Pub/Sub information about age of SSL certificates.

-Details about all available load-balancer resources are available at the :ref:`gcp_loadbalancer` page.

 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

 .. code-block:: yaml